 Finally, this paper contributes to recent research studying the impact of the pandemic on trade and economic activity in general.
 Our understanding of the nature of the pandemic is consistent with papers that document the impact of the pandemic on labor markets, income, consumption, and expectations using real-time data (Chetty et al., 2020; Coibion et al., 2020a,b).
 Several papers develop quantitative models to simulate the impact of country-or region-level pandemic shocks on supply-chain disruptions (Guan et al., 2020; Inoue and Todo, 2020; Bonadio et al., 2021).
 Alessandria et al. (2023) combines aggregate time-series data on the US economy and a general equilibrium model to study the impact of supply disruptions.
 A few papers use actual trade data to study the pandemic disruptions (Liu et al., 2021; Lafrogne-Joussier et al., 2022).
 However, they mainly focus on export from China during the early pandemic period.
-To the best of our knowledge, we are the first to use detailed measures of actual international trade outcomes, port performances, and human
+To the best of our knowledge, we are the first to use detailed measures of actual international trade outcomes, port performances, and human mobility at the sub-national level to causally estimate the impact of local pandemic shocks on international trade.9

-&lt;sup>8Relatedly, Antràs et al. (2023) develop a theoretical framework to study the impact of globalization where trade also spreads diseases through human interactions and generate labor shocks.
+8Relatedly, Antràs et al. (2023) develop a theoretical framework to study the impact of globalization where trade also spreads diseases through human interactions and generate labor shocks.
 Guerrieri et al. (2022) presents a framework where negative supply shocks translate into demand shortages.
 The underlying assumptions of these theories are consistent with the aforementioned empirical evidence.